-Gone are the days when parents were ashamed in letting their children to tutions.
-Now-a-days it has become a norm, a necessity, a MUST.
+Gone are the days when parents were ashamed in letting their children to tutors.
+Nowadays it has become a norm, a necessity, a MUST.
 Delhi, Mumbai, Kolkata, Chennai, Bangalore, Pune, Hyderabad and even small places in Rajasthan and Bihar are not spared from the hold of this unfamiliar word – Coaching!

 Growth of the Industry

-With such a customer support, trust and willingness to spend among the parents, coaching institutes seems to be a recession proof industry.
+With such a customer support, trust and willingness to spend among the parents, coaching institutes seem to be a recession-proof industry.
 IIT-JEE (IIT-Joint Entrance Examination) has only 5,500 seats but every year more than 300,000 students appear for the examination.
 AIEEE (All India Engineering Entrance Examination) just have 9,000 seats but it is no surprise that more than 525,000 eyes are glued on them.
 More than 170,000 appear for the All India Pre Medical Test (AIPMT) for a mere 1,600 seats such is the sad ratio of the total number of students appearing to the total number of seats available.
 However, almost everyone is attending the coaching classes to be the winner.
-Just imagine the amount earned by these leeches who are making money in the same of education or are they selling dreams?

 Birla Institute of Technology Sciences (BITS), Christian Medical College( CMC), National Institute of Technology (NIT) and many others.